In a series of blog posts we’re helping to debunk the common myths which surround cloud computing.

 Typically businesses prefer to keep their data close by, where they can keep an eye on it.
 But, did you know that on premise servers are exposed to risks (if not greater risk than those in the cloud)?
 You don’t need to only consider cyber-crime, what about internal threats or disasters… So, it may be time for you to question, is my data really safer on premise?

-Cloud providers eat, sleep and breathe security, with huge amounts of money heavily invested into security measures – data centres are built to withstand natural disasters and are patrolled by security guards, as well as offering additional protection such as resilience and redundancy.
+Your data is always secure in the cloud because cloud providers eat, sleep and breathe security, with huge amounts of money heavily invested into security measures.
+Their data centres are built to withstand natural disasters and are patrolled by security guards, as well as offering additional protection such as resilience and redundancy.
 So should you be a victim of cyber-crime, or in the event of a disaster, you know your data is in safe hands.